arinbalyan/doc-context/README.md

+# RAG-based Question Answering Webhook

+This project implements a webhook that uses a Retrieval-Augmented Generation (RAG) architecture to answer questions based on a provided document.

 ## Features

-*   **Document Processing:** Ingests documents (currently supports PDF via URL) and processes them into searchable chunks.
+*   **Document Processing:** Ingests documents from a URL and processes them into searchable chunks.
 *   **Semantic Search:** Uses sentence embeddings to perform semantic searches on document chunks, retrieving the most relevant information.
 *   **AI-Powered Question Answering:** Utilizes a Large Language Model (LLM) to generate answers based on the retrieved context from documents.
 *   **Scalable Backend:** Built with FastAPI for a robust and performant API.